 Not only will it be refreshing for children to teach their parents a thing or two, it allows parents a break from instructing, monitoring, or guiding screen time.
 Plus, you’d be surprised how popular kids’ video games are enjoyable for all ages.

 Like your family’s favorite board game, video games offer opportunities for teamwork, collaboration, and a little competition.
 There are notable educational and cognitive benefits to playing video games (though kids might not realize it because they’re having so much fun)!

 We’ve compiled a list of highly-rated video games to get you started.
 Each game is accompanied by its age rating on Common Sense Media, a site designed to help find age-appropriate content for kids.

 Just in time for the 35th anniversary of the Mario franchise, the latest Nintendo game presents familiar faces to several generations and a delightful game for all (like the familiar Mario Party!).
 93% of Google users enjoyed this game!
 The updated graphics and compilation of many beloved characters keep this classic relevant and as much fun as ever.

 Common Sense Media Rating: Ages 7+ (though many kids and parents users rate it at ages 5+)

-Having witnessed the awesomeness of Rocket League at iD Tech summer camps, I can personally attest to how much fun it is.
+Having witnessed Rocket League at iD Tech summer camps, I can personally attest to how much fun the game is.
 Think of it as racing meets soccer in the best possible way.
 As a bonus, as of this September, Rocket League is free to play.

 LEGO Video Games: Range of console compatibility, depending on game